interledger-deprecated/ilp-plugin-virtual/README.md

 ## Payment Channel Module API

-Calling `MakePaymentChannelPlugin` with an object containing all of the functions defined below will return a class.
+Calling `makePaymentChannelPlugin` with an object containing all of the functions defined below will return a class.
 This new class will perform all the functionality of ILP Plugin Virtual, and additionally use the supplied callbacks to handle settlement.